One of the most crucial yet baffling questions is this: how do I make it in the music industry?

 - You must position yourself as an “asset” to the label

-Not only are you counting your chickens before they’ve hatched, you’re acting dishonestly and unprofessionally.
+Not only are you counting your chickens before they’ve hatched, but you’re also acting dishonestly and unprofessionally.

-I sent out an email recently to EDMProd readers explaining the importance of honesty in relation to you and your career as an artist, here’s what it said…
+I sent out an email years ago to EDMProd readers explaining the importance of honesty in relation to you and your career as an artist, here’s what it said…

 Time passed by, and I had a few gigs here and there, but they were mostly local gigs for youth events and the odd house party.
 There’s nothing wrong with that, of course, but I wanted more.